endywezy/health_and_fitness_tracker/README.md

 - Instructions on how to get started with your backend project

-using Ubuntu 18.04 LTS and Node.js (version 12.x.x).
+Using Ubuntu 18.04 LTS and Node.js (version 12.x.x).

-This document will cover the necessary installations, how to run the project, and how to test the various HTTP methods.
+This cover the necessary installations, how to run the project, and how to test

 # Health and Fitness Tracker Backend